 What is a Hobby?

-Before we dive into the meet of the matter, let’s talk about what hobbies are.
+Before we dive into the meat of the matter, let’s talk about what hobbies are.
 The Oxford Languages definition is;

 An activity done regularly in one’s leisure time for pleasure.